yairEO/photobox/README.md

 photobox
 ========

-A lightweight(!)
-CSS3 image gallery that is pretty to look and and easy to use.
+A lightweight CSS3 image & video gallery that is pretty to look and and easy to use.

 ##[Demo page](http://dropthebit.com/demos/photobox/), [Blog post](http://dropthebit.com/500/photobox-css3-image-gallery-jquery-plugin/)

 ## Benefits
 *    Lightweight!
 Both script & CSS are no more than 10k each (minified, no gzip)
 *    Silky-smooth, hardware accelerated, CSS3 transitions and animations (for better performance)
+*    Support videos via iframe embedding
 *    Stunning UI and user-friendly UX
 *    Built so everything could be changed directly from the CSS
 *    Observes DOM changes (if images were added/removed) and adapt accordingly